usaid-cs/yesterday-i-learned/random.md

 - One CPU branching misprediction costs 5ns.
 - If you keep sending emails to addresses that don't exist, that web server flags you down as spam.
 - If you don't set up some default mailboxes (like webmaster@, abuse@) required by [RFC 2142](https://www.ietf.org/rfc/rfc2142.txt), then [RFC-Clueless](http://rfc-clueless.org/) will add you to their blacklist, and you will no longer send/receive mail.
-- Uncle from Jackie Chan Adventures says "妖魔鬼怪快啲走" all the time.
 - The Frito Company merged with H.W.
 Lay & Co. in 1961.
 They kept making Lays chips all while being owned by PepsiCo.
 Fun Fact: Lays chips are PepsiCo's third largest brand, after Pepsi and Mountain Dew.
 - Foam rings around the [beer] glass are a sign that the glass was cleaned properly.
 - To ["curve someone"](https://i.redd.it/xdu6i6ypy9sz.jpg) is to reject someone.